 There’s no international transaction fee, which means it can double as a travel card, and it comes with the cool and convenient perk of free concierge service.
 For minimalist families that want only one card and refuse to pay annual fees, SavorOne Rewards checks a lot of boxes.

-Blue Cash Preferred from American Express is an especially good choice for big families with big grocery bills and/or road-tripping families or families with long working commutes.
+Blue Cash Preferred from American Express, Member FDIC, is an especially good choice for big families with big grocery bills and/or road-tripping families or families with long working commutes.

-Not a card on the market can claim to beat the 6% cash back it pays on groceries and streaming, although grocery store spending is capped at $6,000 a year before the rate drops to 1%.
+Not a card on the market can claim to beat the 6% cash back it pays at U.S. grocery stores and on select U.S. streaming services, although grocery store spending is capped at $6,000 a year before the rate drops to 1%.
 The card also pays a healthy 3% for virtually all things transit, including gas, tolls, buses, trains, ride-share, taxis and more.
 Everything else earns 1% cash back.
-There’s no annual fee for the first year, then it’s $95 a year after that.
+There’s a $95 annual fee after a $0 intro annual fee for the first year.

 Wells Fargo Active® Cash